smahanam/FileSharing/README.md

 # ghis2s Python Package

-This repository contains this README file and a mock-up working directory (**E2ESDIR**) of the GHI-S2S forecasting system.
+This repository contains this README file and a mock-up working directory (**"E2ESDIR"**) of the GHI-S2S forecasting system.
-GHI-S2S consists of approximately 150 tasks that follow a predeifined schedule.
+GHI-S2S consists of approximately 150 tasks that follow a predefined schedule.
 These tasks have been grouped into 50+ job files to optimize computer resources.
 A comprehensive description of GHI-S2S can be found at:
 *https://github.com/smahanam/LISF-1/blob/support/lisf_557ww_7.7_s2srf/lis/utils/usaf/S2S/README_GHI-S2S_LIS7.7*